cysouw/diathesis/text/c07_participle.md

 ## Diathesis with promotion to subject

 The four German verbs *wissen* 'to know', *glauben* 'to believe', *sehen* 'to see' and *finden* 'to find' (and apparently only those four) allow for a construction with a participle, reminiscent of the Latin *accusativus cum participio* construction.
 These constructions describe a subjective opinion of the nominative subject about the veracity of the participle.
 This opinion is marked as either less certain (*glauben, finden*) or more certain (*wissen, sehen*).
-This construction can be syntactically identified by the possibility to form an alternate expression with a finite complement clause with *dass* [@Next].
+This construction can be syntactically identified by the possibility to form an alternate expression with a finite complement clause with *dass* [@next].

 :::ex
 a.
 Sie glaubt ihn eingeschlafen. (= Sie glaubt, dass er eingeschlafen ist.)
 b.
 Sie weiß ihn gut aufgehoben. (= Sie weiß, dass er gut aufgehoben ist.)
 :::

-The participles are mostly transitive verbs (like *aufgehoben* in [@Last b]) of which the original subject cannot be expressed in this construction.
+The participles are mostly transitive verbs (like *aufgehoben* in [@last b]) of which the original subject cannot be expressed in this construction.
 Only the accusative object remains.
 Yet, the construction is not a typical anticausative because the original object remains expressed as an accusative and is not promoted to a nominative.
 In a sense, the nominative subject is replaced with completely new participant, the 'opinionator', whose opinion is expressed in this construction.

 In identifying examples of this construction, care has to be taken with the verbs *finden* and *sehen*.
-With these verbs, it is indeed possible to express a subjective opinion [@Next], just like with glauben *glauben* and *wissen* [@Last].
-In testing for this construciont, note that the participle construction with *sehen* cannot directly be reformulated with a finite complement, but has to be replaced with something like *meinen* [@Next b]
+With these verbs, it is indeed possible to express a subjective opinion [@next], just like with glauben *glauben* and *wissen* [@last].
+In testing for this construciont, note that the participle construction with *sehen* cannot directly be reformulated with a finite complement, but has to be replaced with something like *meinen* [@next b]

 :::ex
 a.
 Er findet das Kunstwert gelungen. (= Er findet, dass das Kunstwerk gelungen ist.)
 b.
 Er sieht seinen Erfolg bedroht. (= Er meint, dass sein Erfolg bedroht ist.)
 :::

-However, the verbs *finden* and *sehen* also occur in a superficially very similar construction as exemplified in [@Next], which actually have a completely different underlying structure.
+However, the verbs *finden* and *sehen* also occur in a superficially very similar construction as exemplified in [@next], which actually have a completely different underlying structure.
 In these examples the verbs *finden* and *sehen* are used in their literal transitive meaning of finding/seeing an object.
 Additionally, the sentence is modified by a secondary predicate in the form of a participle see [@sec:participles-secondary-predicates].

 :::ex
 a.
 Sie findet ihn am Schreibtisch eingeschlafen. (= Sie findet ihn, während er am Schreibtisch eingeschlafen ist.)
 b.
 Er sieht die Buchstaben verzerrt. (= Er sieht die Buchstaben, aber die Buchstaben sind verzerrt.)
 :::

-As originally observed by Leirbukt [-@leirbukt2000], these constructions appear to be much more acceptable (and more frequent) when they are embedded inside a modal verb like *wollen* [@Next].
+As originally observed by Leirbukt [-@leirbukt2000], these constructions appear to be much more acceptable (and more frequent) when they are embedded inside a modal verb like *wollen* [@next].
 Leirbukt only discusses *wollen* and *sehen* and seems to have missed *glauben* and *finden*.
 He also discussed constructions with *haben* that are discussed here in [@sec:participles-haben-passive].

 :::ex
 a.  ^?
 Sie sahen ihre Namen nicht genannt in dem Interview.